Operation of a dual-phase xenon detector with wavelength sensitivity from ultraviolet to infrared: Introduction

 In addition to the well-studied VUV scintillation, xenon is also known to emit radiation in the infrared (IR) region.
 However, this IR emission remains relatively unexplored, particularly with regard to its potential implications for detector performance and background discrimination.

-Around the year 2000, the first studies of xenon’s IR continuum emission identified a broad scintillation peak centered around 1.3\,$\upmu$m\,(\cite{Borghesani:2001xx}).
+A first systematic investigation of IR scintillation in noble gases was conducted by~\cite{Lindblom:1988_nir}.
+Around the year 2000, the first studies of xenon’s IR continuum emission identified a broad scintillation peak centered around 1.3\,$\upmu$m\,(\cite{Borghesani:2001xx}), consistent with earlier predictions from potential curve estimates\,(\cite{Mulliken:1970rs}).
 Initial measurements were conducted in gaseous xenon\,(\cite{Carungo:1998xx}), where the IR light yield was found to be comparable in magnitude to that of the UV scintillation\,(\cite{Belogurov:2000}).
-A blue shift of the emission peak with increasing pressure was also observed and later modeled\,(\cite{Borghesani_2007,Borghesani:2007b,Borghesani:2025xx}).
+A red shift of the emission peak with increasing pressure was also observed and later modeled\,(\cite{Borghesani_2007,Borghesani:2007b,Borghesani:2025xx}).
 Above an electric field of about 500\,V/cm in the gas, the IR signal was found to increase roughly in proportion to the ionization charge, consistent with a signal from electroluminescence\,(\cite{Belogurov:2000}).
 IR scintillation has additionally been detected in liquid xenon\,(\cite{Bressi:2000nim}), though with a light yield estimated to be two orders of magnitude lower than in gas.
 Furthermore, there are indications that the emission spectrum in the liquid is significantly shifted toward shorter wavelengths\,(\cite{Bressi:2001}).

 To better understand xenon’s IR scintillation properties, we initiated a dedicated R\&D program.
 As a first step, we operated a room-temperature setup using gaseous xenon near atmospheric pressure.
 Using this setup, we studied the time response and light yield of IR scintillation following $\alpha$-particle irradiation, under varying pressure and gas purity.
-We observed that at approximately 1 bar, the light yield is about one-third of that in the UV.
+We observed that, at approximately 1 bar, the light yield is about one-quarter of that in the UV.
 We found that the time response is well described by a sum of two exponential decays: a fast decay with a time constant of $\mathcal{O}(\mathrm{ns})$, contributing less than 1\,\% of the total yield, and a slower decay with a time constant of $\mathcal{O}(\mathrm{\upmu s})$\,(\cite{Piotter:2023qli,Hammann:2024qyy}).
 We observed a linear increase in light yield with pressure between 500 and 1100\,mbar, along with a decrease in yield as purity decreased.
 These measurements were performed using a PMT sensitive to wavelengths between about 950 and 1700\,nm.

 In this paper, we report on the operation of a dual-phase xenon time projection chamber (TPC) instrumented with a UV- and an IR-sensitive PMT, enabling simultaneous measurement of both scintillation components.
 To our knowledge, this is the first measurement in a TPC with wavelength sensitivities from 170\,nm to 1700\,nm.